What Is Financial Projection?

 The financial projection shows forecasts and predictions on the financial estimates and numbers that range from revenues and expenses pertaining to financial statements and takes external market factors and internal data into account.

-- The determination of the right financial projection depends on external factors, namely economic conditions and market sentiments.
+The determination of the right financial projection in business plan depends on external factors, namely economic conditions and market sentiments.

 Prepare the Projected Income statement as displayed below: –